- Site Analysis

 - landscaping and drainage.

-Check council records for information such as the LIM and past flood risk.
+Check council records for the property, such as the project information memorandum (PIM) or land information memorandum (LIM) reports, and look for information about past flooding in the area.
 Consider the impact of flooding on stormwater and sewer systems and erosion.

 Minimising the risk